Slip and Fall Accident Attorneys Serving Boulder, CO

 Contact a Boulder Slip and Fall Attorney

 Proving fault in a slip and fall case takes skill and expertise.
-With more than 30 years of experience, the personal injury attorneys at Sloat, Nicholson and Hoover, P.C. have obtained more than one hundred million dollars in verdicts or settlements for clients in the Boulder area and throughout Colorado.
+With more than 100 years of combined experience, the personal injury attorneys at Sloat, Nicholson and Hoover, P.C. have obtained more than one hundred million dollars in verdicts or settlements for clients in the Boulder area and throughout Colorado.
 We strive to provide compassionate and diligent representation to get you the compensation you deserve.
 Contact us to schedule your free initial case consultation with a slip and fall accident lawyer.

 In all matters involving personal injury it is essential that measures be taken promptly to preserve evidence, investigate the accident in question, and file a lawsuit prior to the deadline imposed by the Statute of Limitations.
 If you or a loved one is a victim of personal injuries, call Sloat & Nicholson, P.C. now at 800-873-3202 or submit a simple Case Review Form.
 The initial consultation is free of charge, and if we agree to accept your case, we will work on a Contingent Fee basis, which means we get paid for our services only if there is a monetary award or recovery of funds.
 Don’t delay!
 You may have a valid claim and be entitled to compensation for your injuries, but a lawsuit must be filed before the statute of limitations expires.